Shvaned/ML_PROJECT_BLD/README.md

-Take into consideration,
+Launch install.cmd to install packages

-Launch app.py to set up local server, then launch run.py to use the program accordingly
+Launch Execute.cmd to launch the analyzer, Upload a video on there

-For a more advanced approach:
+For a more advanced approach(NOT NECESSARY):

 Open your development environtment application and run the programs: